 (1) The Standing Committee on Data-processing for Applied Earth System Modelling and Prediction (SC-ESMP) proposed to consider the mandatory products of RSMCs for general purpose activities as ‘core data’ products in the context of WMO Unified Data Policy,

-(2) The draft list of core data in the weather and climate domains was developed though the dialogue among Members, Technical Commissions and World Meteorological Centres at GDPFS Symposium on Requirements for NWP Data and Products (29–31 August 2022) as described in the report of the Symposium (INFCOM-2/INF.
+(2) The draft list of core data in the weather and climate domains was developed and practical issues and technical challenges were identified [Japan] though the dialogue among Members, Technical Commissions and World Meteorological Centres at GDPFS Symposium on Requirements for NWP Data and Products (29–31 August 2022) as described in the report of the Symposium (INFCOM-2/INF.
 6.4(2.1)),

+(3) The GDPFS Symposium on Requirements for NWP Data and Products suggested the exploration of the possibility of a Lead Centre on coordinating medium-range forecast multi-model ensembles (INFCOM-2/INF.
+6.4(2.1)), [Hong Kong, China]

-(3) SC-ESMP has almost completed drafting new guidelines on high-resolution NWP (INFCOM-2/INF.
+(4) SC-ESMP has almost completed drafting new guidelines on high-resolution NWP (INFCOM-2/INF.
 6.4(2.2)),